PointsDB Architecture¶

 Schema¶

-The Two-Plane Structure¶
+The Three-Layer Structure¶

 Dimension Types¶